 \subsection{Two-sided markets}

 In \textit{two-sided markets}, we are given a bipartite graph $G=(A,B;E)$, where the vertices represent the agents and the edges represent the possible contracts or acceptability relations.
-Furthermore, for each agent $u\in A\cup B$, we are given a strict linear order (called a \textit{preference list)} $\succ_u$ over $V(u)$, where $V(u)$ denotes the neighbors of $u$ in $G$, i.e. the acceptable partners of $u$.
+Furthermore, for each agent $u\in A\cup B$, we are given a strict linear order (called a \textit{preference list}) $\succ_u$ over $V(u)$, where $V(u)$ denotes the neighbors of $u$ in $G$, i.e., the acceptable partners of $u$.
 We call the set of these preferences the \textit{preference profile} of the instance and denote it by $L$, so $L=\{ \succ_u\mid u\in A\cup B\}$.

-We say that $M\subset E$ is a \textit{matching}, if $|M(u)|\le 1$ for all $u\in A\cup B$, where $M(u) \subseteq V(u)$ denotes the partner(s) of $u$ in $M$.
+We say that $M\subseteq E$ is a \textit{matching}, if $|M(u)|\le 1$ for all $u\in A\cup B$, where $M(u) \subseteq V(u)$ denotes the partner(s) of $u$ in $M$.
 If $u$ does not have any partners in $M$, then $M(u)=\emptyset$, which is considered strictly worse than any acceptable partner $v\in V(u)$.
 Depending on the context, we may also refer by $M(u)$ to the edge adjacent to $u$ in $M$.

 \textbf{Stability.} In two-sided matching markets, the most well-known optimality concept is stability.
 Let $M$ be a matching.
 We say that an edge $(a,b)$ \textit{blocks} $M$, if $b\succ_a M(a)$ and $a\succ_b M(b)$ both hold.
 We say that $M$ is \textit{stable}, if no edge blocks $M$.
-A well-known result is that a stable matching always exist and can be found in linear time \cite{GS62}.
-Furthermore, a so called \textit{$A$-optimal stable matching} also exists.
+A well-known result is that a stable matching always exists and can be found in linear time~\cite{GS62}.
+Furthermore, a so-called \textit{$A$-optimal stable matching} also exists.
 In this $A$-optimal stable matching, each agent $a\in A$ obtains his best possible partner in any stable matching simultaneously.